-This sleek mid-century ranch had lots going for it, chiefly large and ample windows that let light in…along with the prying eyes of everyone driving by.
-Creating privacy was paramount, yet large play spaces were needed for the family, and no one wanted to sacrifice curb appeal.
+This sleek mid-century ranch had lots going for it.
+Chiefly large and ample windows that let light in...along with the prying eyes of everyone driving by.
+Creating privacy was paramount, yet large play spaces were needed for the family.
+Plus no one wanted to sacrifice curb appeal.

-A series of “rooms” were implemented using a simple palette of materials and plants that kept the design streamlined without being overwhelming.
+A series of "rooms" were implemented using a simple palette of materials.
+Plants were also used to keep the design streamlined without being overwhelming.
 Best example is the use of widely-spaced slats that make up this fencing.
 Just enough privacy without screaming “keep out.”

 Takeaway here?
 Decide how much privacy you really, really need before you build that wall.
 (You might be surprised!)

 This side view of the slatted fencing shows how to keep it private, yet also open and welcoming.
 Bronze-hued COR-TEN steel compliments the tones of both the fencing and Japanese maple foliage.